mysql-workbench-schema-exporter/mysql-workbench-schema-exporter/README.md

 General options applied to all formatter.

+  * `filename`

+    The output filename format, use the following tag `%schema%`, `%table%`, `%entity%`, and `%extension%` to allow the filename to be replaced with contextual data.

+    Default is `%entity%.%extension%`.

   * `indentation`

     The indentation size for generated code.

   * `useTabs`

     Use tabs for indentation instead of spaces.
-Setting this option will ignore the `indentation`-option
+Setting this option will ignore the `indentation`-option.

-  * `filename`
+  * `eolDelimeter`

-    The output filename format, use the following tag `%schema%`, `%table%`, `%entity%`, and `%extension%` to allow the filename to be replaced with contextual data.

-    Default is `%entity%.%extension%`.
+    EOL type for generated code.
+Supported EOLs are `win` and `unix`.

   * `addGeneratorInfoAsComment`